 Sigrid Skovbo Adsersen is a Development Engineer in Research & Development (R&D) at the company OFS Fitel.
-She graduated from the Niels Bohr Institute with a Master’s degree in Physics.
+She graduated from the Niels Bohr Institute, University of Copenhagen with a Master’s degree in physics.

 Please give a description of the work you do in your current position:

 At OFS we produce and develop optical fibers.
 We have an incredibly broad product portfolio with more than 70 individual fibers, including anything from ultra-low loss transmission fibers for ocean cables to rare-earth doped fibers used in e.g., amplifiers and lasers.
 In R&D, our job is to develop the next generation of fibers, solve problems and troubleshoot, as well as develop new processes and new measurements set ups.
 Since I started working at OFS in September 2016, I have been involved in a little bit of everything, on all kinds of different fibers (ultra-low loss ocean fibers for transmission, gyro-fibers for aerospace, erbium doped fibers for amplifiers, etc.).
 Recently I also started working as a project manager.

 How do you use the skills you learned as a physicist or engineer in your work?

 I did my master’s in experimental quantum optics where I had the responsibility of building a new set up from scratch.
 A lot of things went wrong along the way, but I had the pleasure of working with a group of skilled, helpful, and inspiring PhD’s as well as a dedicated supervisor.
 Through a mixture of learning by failing and stubbornness I ended up being pretty good at problem solving and working with complicated measurements and data.